 “[The] American Petroleum Institute alerted its members [in 1954] that burning fossil fuels [was] increasing atmospheric CO2.”
 (Presentation by Naomi Oreskes, professor of Earth Science and History of Science.
 Download the PowerPoint slides.)

-In 1965, the President's Science Advisory Committee noted in a report: “By the year 2000 the increase in atmospheric CO2 will be close to 25%.
+In 1965, the President's Science Advisory Committee noted in a report: “By the year 2000 the increase in atmospheric CO2 will be close to 25 percent.
 This may be sufficient to produce measurable and perhaps marked changes in climate. … The climate changes that may be produced by the increased CO2 content could be deleterious from the point of view of human beings.” ("Restoring the Quality of Our Environment")

 Climate Change Is Not a Conspiracy by Scientists